23rd May 2019

 You should only go to Accident and Emergency care under more serious and severe circumstances.
 For example, you should pay a visit to A&E if you have severe pain, heavy bleeding, or injuries to the face, mouth, or teeth.
 If your dental injury threatens a different part of your being, you should seek emergency care.

-When should I make an emergency dentist appointment?
+When should I make an emergency dentist appointment in London?

 You should try to make an emergency dentist appointment if any of the following occur:

 - An accident that has damaged your teeth or mouth

 - Loss of a tooth

 - A loosened tooth or a tooth knocked out of alignment